-Current 2020/21 tatus Comments approved completion Forecast \$'000 ustomer Experience Program The program is currently off track due to a key project that supports a 'single view of customer' outcome.
-This project is behind schedule and requires a holistic view of customer transactions and relationships with Council.
+Current 2020/21 Status Comments approved completion Forecast \$'000 omer Experience Program completion \$ 000 8 The program is currently off track due to a key project that Jun 9,649 supports a 'single view of customer' outcome.
+This project is 2021 behind schedule and requires a holistic view of customer transactions and relationships with Council.
 There is a risk that the program may not deliver the outcome expected, including some expected improvement in customer engagement and service provision.
 Actions are underway to reduce this risk, recover this project and deliver to scope.
 Data migration and integration are also behind schedule; however, actions have been put in place to get these back on track and provide our customers with a seamless transition when the system goes live.
-9,649
+South Good Randidon Whon the System good hvo.